 Alternatives

 Payday Loans.
-Payday loans are short-term loans typically meant to cover immediate financial needs until the borrower's next paycheck.
+Payday loans are typically meant to cover immediate financial needs until the borrower's next paycheck.
 However, payday lenders charge high-interest rates and fees, so it's important to carefully consider the terms and the ability to repay on time.

 Federal Credit Unions.
 Federal credit unions offer various loan products, including personal loans, with potentially lower interest rates than traditional banks.
 They are member-owned financial institutions that prioritize their members' interests and often provide more favorable loan terms.